Home / Trading / Best Stock Trading Platforms UK

 Pros & Cons

-• Responsive platform
+• Highly customisable trading platform

-• Can be overwhelming for newcomers
+• Interface can be overwhelming for beginners

-70% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+69% of retail CFD accounts lose money.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 SpreadEX - Easiest Platform for UK Traders